B-Artech/volatility_app/README.md

 * For Return Distribution's I have used Log return for Close Return,
 * this is more standardised way of calculation used in broad way in case we experience more volatile assets.
 * High-to-low and Open-to-Close uses Simple Return calculation.
-* Displaying them in three adjustable interactive histograms, bins for histograms are set to auto mode but we can adjust them manually.

 * It provides a statistical summary in tables, showing metrics like mean returns, frequency of positive/negative returns,